baolongnguyenmac/multi_fx/README.md

         mean_acc = mean(batch_acc)
         ```

-- I'm experimenting on both ways. `micro-metrics` is done and stored in `./pretrained_micro`. `macro-metrics` is just implemented.
+[-] I'm experimenting on both ways. `micro-metrics` is done and stored in `./pretrained_micro`. `macro-metrics` is just implemented.
 I will store in `./pretrained_macro`
+    - I just experimented 20 models in macro-way, it's not bad.
+I will experiment more on this

 ## [-] Analyze